Charles Linscott has been appointed as the ECT School’s Undergraduate Admissions Director for this coming fall semester.

-Linscott graduated from Ohio University in 2006.
-After graduation, he taught high school in Florida before returning to OHIO in 2010 to teach.
-He currently works in the Game Research and Immersive Design (GRID) Lab, where he teaches a series of classes on virtual reality theory, history, criticism, and production.
-Linscott has been exploring audio production and experimental sound in various capacities since the late 1980s, and his writing deals principally with the implications of sound, image, technology and mediation for blackness (and vice versa).
+Linscott currently works in the Game Research and Immersive Design (GRID) Lab, where he teaches a series of classes on virtual reality theory, history, criticism, and production.
+He has been exploring audio production and experimental sound in various capacities since the late 1980s, and his writing deals principally with the implications of sound, image, technology and mediation for blackness (and vice versa).
 His book project, Sonic Overlook: Blackness between Sound and Image, examines the ways in which sonicity intervenes in black visuality.
 Linscott's writing has appeared in Black Camera, In Media Res, liquid blackness, ASAP/J, and the anthology At the Crossroads.
 He is on the editorial board of liquid blackness journal.

-For the future of both the ECT School and for the GRID Lab, Linscott aims to “push the envelope and be on the bleeding edge of technology,” which he certainly has accomplished in his work as audio director of the GRID Lab and professor at the McClure School.
+For the future of both the ECT School and for the GRID Lab, Linscott aims to, “push the envelope and be on the bleeding edge of technology” which has been seen in his work as audio director at the GRID Lab.